missionpinball/mpf-docs/player_vars/index.rst

 most likely your machine will have several orders of magnitude more player variables than this list here.

+Video about player and machine variables:

+.. youtube:: PUxEsNUGXPY

 That said, here's a list of the "built in" player variables and how they work:

 .. toctree::